 While only suggestive, our results are consistent with some rudimentary facts gleaned from cross-sectional data.
-Ahrend [1] and Brunetti and Weder [6], for example, observe that there is a cross-country link between corruption and press freedom as measured by Freedom House.
-The latter measures in part the extent of media capture.10 To the extent that corruption is symptomatic of bad politicians being in office, our model is consistent with this finding.
+Rudiger Ahrend (2002) and Aymo Brunetti and Beatrice Weder (2003), for example, observe that there is a cross-country link between corruption and press freedom as measured by Freedom House.
+The latter measures in part the extent of media capture.12 To the extent that corruption is symptomatic of bad politicians being in office, our model is consistent with this finding.

-Two further findings using data from Djankov et al. [7] are presented in Table 1.
-The table shows that corruption levels and tenure in office of political leaders is correlated with elements of media ownership, specifically the extent of state ownership and concentration in the ownership of newspapers.
-State ownership in this context can be interpreted as lowering transactions costs τ .
-In columns (1)-(3), we compare the average number of years in office of the chief executive (typically President or Prime Minister) among countries with low and high state ownership of newspapers.
-High state ownership (more than 30% market share weighted) is associated with 7.21 years of increased tenure by the chief executive and the difference is strongly significant.
-This "effect" is equivalent to a one standard deviation increase in political longevity.
+Two further findings are presented in Table 1.
+The table shows that corruption levels and tenure in office of political leaders are correlated with elements of media ownership, specifically the extent of state ownership and concentration in the ownership of newspapers.
+State ownership in this context can be interpreted as lowering transactions costs of bribing the media, represented by the parameter τ in our model.
+In columns 1 to 3, we compare the average number of years in office of the chief executive (typically president or prime minister) among countries with low and high state ownership of newspapers.
+High state ownership (more than 30-percent market share weighted) is associated with 7.21 years of increased tenure by the chief executive, and the difference is strongly significant.
+This "effect" is equivalent to a one-standard-deviation increase in political longevity.
 State ownership of newspapers is also associated with a higher level of corruption, again with a significantly higher level for the countries with state ownership.
-To put this in perspective, an increase of 1 measured on the International Country Risk Guide (ICRG) 1 through 6 scale is equivalent to the difference between the score given to Peru and the United States.
-A similar set of findings for concentration in ownership is found in columns (4)-(6).
+To put this in perspective, an increase of one, measured on the International Country Risk Guide (ICRG) scale of one to six, is equivalent to the difference between the score given to Peru and that given to the United States.
+A similar set of findings for concentration in ownership is found in columns 4 to 6.
 Turnover is lower and corruption higher in countries with more concentrated media ownership.
-While such evidence crude and cannot be interpreted causally, it is encouraging that these facts are consistent with Propositions 1 and 2.
+While such evidence is crude and cannot be interpreted causally, it is encouraging to the theory that these basic crosscountry facts are consistent with Propositions 1 and 2.

-10For example, three key components of the freedom house index concern the exercise of legal, political and economic influence over the media.
+12 For example, three key components of the Freedom House index concern the exercise of legal, political, and economic influence over the media.